TMichaelan/master-thesis-ai-branding/README.md

 ## Output

-All generated plots will be saved in the `img/` directory.
+All generated plots and result files will be saved in the `results/` directory.

 ---

 **Note:**
-Make sure your data columns match the expected format (see `src/data_processing.py` for details).
+Make sure your data columns match the expected format (see code in `analysis.py` for details).